Oh Diane

 "Oh Diane" is a song by British-American rock group Fleetwood Mac.
-It was written by guitarist Lindsey Buckingham and Richard Dashut for the 1982 album Mirage, the fourth album by the band with Lindsey Buckingham as producer.
+It was written by guitarist Lindsey Buckingham and Richard Dashut for the 1982 album Mirage, the fourth album by the band with Buckingham.
+It was the third single released from the album in Europe and reached the top ten in the UK.
+"Oh Diane" was also issued as the album's fourth single in North America after "Love in Store".